unstoppabledomains/live-docs/templates/cns-smart-contracts-template.md

 ### MintingController

 The deployed version of the `Registry` smart contract only allows `MintingController` to mint second-level domains.
-This smart contract is used by [WhitelistedMinter](cns-smart-contracts.md#whitelistedminter) as a proxy.

 #include "templates/contracts/cns/MintingController.md"